 Research Topics Include:

-My expertise is in next generation climate simulation, focusing on the physics of cloud-related processes in the virtual atmosphere.
-I apply a range of traditional and experimental new approaches to study the global atmosphere in a virtual laboratory.
-These include conventional global climate models, and experimental approaches such as "superparameterized" prototype global models.
-See my visualizations for scientific details.
+The Pritchard Lab's expertise is in next generation climate simulation, focusing on the physics of cloud-related processes in the virtual atmosphere.
+Mike Pritchard and his team apply a range of traditional and experimental new approaches to study the global atmosphere in a virtual laboratory.
+These include conventional global climate models and experimental approaches such as "superparameterized" prototype global models.